Regina, Saskatchewan: Early history (1882–1945)

 Regina was incorporated as a city on 19 June 1903, with the MLA who introduced the charter bill, James Hawkes, declaring, "Regina has the brightest future before it of any place in the North West Territories".
 Several years later the city was proclaimed the capital of the 1905 province of Saskatchewan on 23 May 1906, by the first provincial government, led by Premier Walter Scott; the monumental Saskatchewan Legislative Building was built between 1908 and 1912.

 The "Regina Cyclone" was a tornado that devastated the city on 30 June 1912 and remains the deadliest tornado in Canadian history, with a total of 28 fatalities, the population of the city having been 30,213 in 1911.
 Green funnel clouds formed and touched down south of the city, tearing a swath through the residential area between Wascana Lake and Victoria Avenue, continuing through the downtown business district, rail yards, warehouse district, and northern residential area.
+The disaster attracted national attention.
+A young Boris Karloff was appearing in Regina as part of a theatrical group, which put on a benefit performance to assist in relief efforts.
+The next week, the group donated half of the proceeds from their performances in Saskatoon for Regina relief.

 From 1920 to 1926 Regina used Single transferable vote (STV), a form of proportional representation, to elect its councillors.
 Councillors were elected in one at-large district.
 Each voter cast just a single vote, using a ranked transferable ballot.

 Regina grew rapidly until the beginning of the Great Depression, in 1929, though only to a small fraction of the originally anticipated population explosion as population centre of the new province.
 By this time, Saskatchewan was considered the third province of Canada in both population and economic indicators.
 Thereafter, Saskatchewan never recovered its early promise and Regina's growth slowed and at times reversed.

 In 1933, Regina hosted the first national convention Co-operative Commonwealth Federation (predecessor of the NDP).
 At the convention, the CCF adopted a programme known as the Regina Manifesto, which set out the new party's goals.
 In 1935, Regina gained notoriety for the Regina Riot, an incident of the On-to-Ottawa Trek.
 (See The Depression, the CCF and the Regina Riot.)
 Beginning in the 1930s, Regina became known as a centre of considerable political activism and experimentation as its people sought to adjust to new, reduced economic realities, including the co-operative movement and medicare.